mff-uk/dataspecer/packages/wikidata-experimental-adapter/README.md

 6. `> npx lerna bootstrap`
 7. `> npx lerna run build`
 8. `> cd ./application/client`
+9. create new `.env.local` where you add url to the Dataspecer backend
-9. `> npm run build:watch`
+10. `> npm run build:watch`
-10. open your localhost at 3000
+11. open your localhost at 3000
-11. to see changes in code do:
+12. to see changes in code do:
    1.  from root run `> cd packages/wikidata-experimental-feature`
    2.  `> npm run build:watch` simultaneously with 7. command inside client.
    3.  to build queries run `> npm run prebuild` and then again `> npm run build:watch`